etmdb/ethio-locations/README.md

 # Ethio Locations

 Ethio-locations is a web-based app under construction.
-The application is going to be developed using JavaScript technologies.
+The application is developed using JavaScript technologies.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source code.

 ## Ng leaflet